CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            vlayout.addStretch(1)
            self.setLayout(vlayout)

-Most of this code follows typical pattern of building up a Qt widget-based user interface.
+Most of this code follows the typical pattern of building up a Qt widget-based user interface.
 In this case, our options section uses a ``QGroupBox``, where the parameters are organized vertically using a ``QVBoxLayout``.
 Each parameter corresponds to a ``QGridLayout`` where labels and inputs (in this case a ``QSpinBox``) are distributed.